 Project resultsWe have accomplished all the tasks within time and under budget.
 IT Svit team has achieved the following results:

-- We ensured the system scalability through using AWS Cloudfront CDN for front-end scaling and AutoScaling groups for back-end< cloud infrastructure components
+- We ensured the system scalability by using AWS CloudFront CDN for front-end scaling and AutoScaling groups for back-end cloud infrastructure components

 - The application runs on several nodes located in various Amazon availability zones behind an Amazon Load Balancer to ensure optimal performance

 - The system is modular, so even if one component fails, it does not impact the system performance and the faulty component is rebooted automatically

 We will be happy to answer your questionsfree consultation

 The customer wanted us to analyze the existing system configuration, come up with recommendations on ensuring its stable performance and implement the whole structure.
 We explored the existing solution and understood the main limitation was the lack of built-in scalability and redundancy features for Neo4j, so this had to be provided externally.